 Memorial Sloan Kettering Cancer Center

 New York, NY

 Dr. McArthur completed formal medical oncology training at the University of British Columbia.
 There, she was awarded the highly competitive Canadian Association of Medical Oncology/Canadian Institute for Health Research R&D Fellowship which funded her advanced clinical research fellowship at MSKCC.
-She has a master’s degree in Public Health from Harvard University with a concentration in Clinical Effectiveness.
-She has presented her research many times at the American Society of Clinical Oncology (ASCO) Annual Meeting and the San Antonio Breast Cancer Symposium and her research has been acknowledged by numerous research awards.
-She has served on the Conquer Cancer Foundation of ASCO YIA/CDA Grants Selection Committee, the ASCO Breast Cancer Symposium Program Committee, and a National Cancer Institute Breast Cancer Steering Committee Working Group.
-She has been a reviewer for several clinical journals including Nature Clinical Practice Oncology, the Journal of Clinical Oncology, Cancer, and Clinical Breast Cancer.
-Dr. McArthur has written more than 50 articles, review articles, invited commentaries, and book chapters on breast cancer.
+She has a Master’s in Public Health from Harvard.
+She has presented her research at the ASCO Annual Meeting and the San Antonio Breast Cancer Symposium, and has served on the Conquer Cancer Foundation of ASCO YIA/CDA Grants Selection Committee, the ASCO Breast Cancer Symposium Program Committee, and a NCI Breast Cancer Steering Committee Working Group.
+She has been a reviewer for several clinical journals including the New England Journal of Medicine, Nature Clinical Practice Oncology, the Journal of Clinical Oncology, Cancer, and Clinical Breast Cancer and has written more than 50 articles, review articles, invited commentaries, and book chapters on breast cancer.